YingyingJiang1/STYLEX/README.md

 + `evaluation`
     + `data`: transferred results of all evaluated approaches.
     + `human-study`: consistency tasks and questionnaire template used in the human study.
+    Code links in our questionnaire template display the code in `tasks`.
+We remove the url to comply with anonymization requirements.
     + `meta-data`: statistical information related to the construction of consistency tasks.
     + `raw-data`: partitioned Java project datasets.
     + `src`: source code for experiments.